hyprwm/hyprland-wiki/content/configuring/code-snippets.md

 ### Smart gaps

-To replicate "smart gaps"/"no gaps when only" from other WMs/Compositors, use this bad boy:
+To replicate "smart gaps"/"no gaps when only" from other WMs/Compositors:

 ```lua
 hl.workspace_rule({ workspace = "w[tv1]", gaps_out = 0, gaps_in = 0 })